Lori Martindale, Ph.D.

 About

-Lori enjoys teaching the first-year Honors sequence and has taught upper-division senior seminars titled Honors 350: Magical Realism, a study of magical realism in World Literature, Art, and Film (winter 2018; 2020; 2022).
-Lori also taught Honors 350: The Crone, The Witch, the Hag (fall 2020) on the figure of the Witch through world literature, folklore, historic print texts, art, mythology, fairy tales, and texts on the witch hunts.
-She taught Honors 350: Specters, Ghosts, and Hauntings on the liminal figure of the ghost and literary hauntings (ghost stories) this past fall quarter, and this upcoming fall, Lori is teaching Honors 350: Magical Realism.
+Lori enjoys teaching the first-year Honors sequence and has taught upper-division senior seminars titled Honors 350: Magical Realism, a study of magical realism in World Literature, Art, and Film (2018; Winter 2020; 2022; 2024).
+Lori also taught Honors 350: The Witch (Fall 2020) on the figure of the Witch through world literature, folklore, historic print texts, art, mythology, fairy tales, and texts on the witch hunts.
+Lori is teaching Honors 350: Specters, Ghosts, and Hauntings: The Haunted House, on the liminal figure of the ghost, the haunted house as a scene, and literary hauntings (ghost stories) this upcoming Fall Quarter, 2025.

 When she is not teaching, she enjoys being outdoors - hiking, kayaking, listening to music, reading, and writing.